 This usually requires waiting 3 to 4 weeks before taking an antibody-based test (see Figure 6).

-UK guidelines state that 4th generation HIV tests (antigen/antibody) will detect 99% of infections at 6 weeks – compared to 95% of infections four weeks after exposure.
+This is because 4th generation HIV tests (antigen/antibody) will detect 99% of infections at 6 weeks – compared to 95% of infections 4 weeks after exposure.

-A negative test after four weeks then needs to be confirmed with a second test three months after the risk.
+A negative test after four weeks needs to be confirmed with a second test three months after the risk.
 This is to cover the small chance that you take longer than four weeks to generate an antibody response.